DuongSonn/interview-prep/database/prep.md

 ## B-Tree

 ## Database Partitioning
-- Is a technique splitting the table smaller, all smaller tables are in the same DB and the DB system will manage and handle all the splitting but you have to handle the table name yourself
+- Is a technique splitting the table smaller, all smaller tables are in the same DB
+- Create mutiple tables in 1 database and attach it as partition of 1 database.
+The DB system will manage and handle all the splitting
 - Horizontal Partitioning: split by row
 - Vertical Partitioning: split by col
 - Type of partitioning: